Please contact our office ( 715-228-4911) for individual and group tour information.

 If someone applies in October, when could they expect to get into the program?

-Applications will be available at information sessions on the second Tuesday of each month from May through October normally - the Wisconsin Bureau of Apprenticeship and the JAC reserves the right to adjust the schedule.
+Applications will be available at information sessions.
+Please contact the training center to register.
+The Wisconsin Bureau of Apprenticeship and the JAC reserves the right to adjust the schedule.

 Is there a cost to apply to the program?